maheshj01/CheatSheet/README.md

 ### HOW TO USE THIS FILE
 *just download this file and open in an editor that supports regex (sublime text) an start searching a pattern*

-## Would you please take your time to contribute to this repository : )